winglang/wing/docs/docs/02-concepts/01-preflight-and-inflight.md

 Inflight functions can be easily packaged and executed onto compute platforms like containers, CI/CD pipelines or FaaS.
 Let's walk through some examples.

-Inflight code is always contained inside a block (or "scope") that starts with the word `inflight`.
+Inflight code is always contained inside a block that starts with the word `inflight`.

 ```js playground
 let greeting = inflight () => {